Section 8 Ground 1 Explained: Landlord Returning to

 Use the standard possession procedure (Form N5).
 At the hearing, be prepared to prove:

-- You are the landlord (or the property is for your spouse/civil partner)
+- You are the landlord and can prove the occupation intention

 Mandatory Nature